yoshisaac/sigmaker-linux/README.md

 Signature Maker Plugin for IDA Pro/Any >= 9.X

 - can probably be ported to macOS too but its not something i would bother doing when i don't even have a one
-- Note: The SDK folder just contains a placeholder and NOT the real ida SDK you get it yourself after after purchasing ida
+- Note: The SDK folder just contains a placeholder and NOT the real ida SDK you get it yourself after after purchasing ida (consider piracy, because ida is like $8k)

 ## Building requirements
 - CMake 3.16+
 - A brain
-- Change the SDK paths in plugin.h to match yours ( I'm too lazy to make it work on any pc :3 )

 ## How to Build??
 - open a terminal in your project root and paste this command ( you can ignore the warnings or suppress it)
 ```sh